 Modern or Classic?

 Modern cars are generally everyday cars that people take to work or commute in.
-This means that if your car is a modern car, someone will most likely drive it as their daily driver.
 Classic cars or sports cars are typically ones that they are passionate about.
 This is not a daily car, and instead something that is used for pleasure.
 It is important to know the distinction when determining your car's value because classic cars typically take longer to sell and demand a higher value.
 It also means that there are fewer people interested.
-Modern cars often sell quickly and have a lower overall value, but there will be more interested people.Buyer or Seller Market?
+Modern cars often sell quickly and have a lower overall value, but there will be more buyers overall.

 Similar to that of the real estate market, cars fluctuate in value just like houses.
 When selling your car you may be lucky to sell it for anything at all or may be able to get a really good price due to the market.
 If the latter is true, then you are in a seller’s market, while if you cannot sell your vehicle due to a lot of inventory available, it is considered a buyers market.